-These financial statements follow the accounting basis the Auditor of State prescribes or permits.
+This financial statement follows the accounting basis the Auditor of State prescribes or permits.
 This basis is similar to the cash receipts and disbursements accounting basis.
 The District recognizes receipts when received in cash rather than when earned, and recognizes disbursements when paid rather than when a liability is incurred.
 Budgetary presentations report budgetary expenditures when a commitment is made (i.e., when an encumbrance is approved).

-These statements include adequate disclosure of material matters, as the Auditor of State prescribes or permits.
+This statement includes adequate disclosure of material matters, as the Auditor of State prescribes or permits.